jfrog/documentation/jfrog-applications/ide/visual-studio-code/extension-settings.md

 # Extension Settings

-The extension is licensed under Apache License 2.0.

 To open the extension settings, use the following VS Code menu command:

 * On Windows/Linux - File > Preferences > Settings > Extensions > JFrog